JulianHinsch/grid-app/README.md

 1. Build and tag the image
 `docker build -t grid-app .`
 2. You can run the image locally with
-`docker run --env-file .env -p 5000:5000 grid-app` (note port 5000 is used by Airplay on some macs, if so try 5001:5000)
+`docker run -p 5000:5000 grid-app`
+(note port 5000 is used by Airplay on some macs, if so try 5001:5000)

-# Deploying with AWS Elastic Beanstalk
+# Deploying with AWS Elastic Beanstalk and AWS RDS

 1. Install the eb cli
 2. Initialize the project: Navigate to the root directory and run `eb init -p docker grid-app`
 3. Test it out by running `eb local run --port 5000` - You should see a database error since we haven't configured postgres
 4. Create the environment - `eb create grid-app`
 5. View the environment in your browser - `eb open`
-6. Build and push the image to docker hub
+6. Build the image locally
 `docker build -t <docker-id>/grid-app:latest .`
-`docker push <docker-id>/grid-app:latest`
+7. Make sure the `ENV` and `DB_URL` variables are set properly in the EB console

-Finally, set the DB_URL environment variable to a valid RDS url in the EB console and make sure the RDS instance is configured to allow connection from to the app's associated EC2 instance.
+8. Create a Postgres instance in RDS and make sure it's configured to allow connection from to the app's associated EC2 instance.
+9. Run `eb deploy` every time you wish to deploy a new version of the app

 TODO